-CIM has formulated the "Energy Conservation Policy", the "Greenhouse Gas Emissions Reduction Policy", the "Water Saving Policy" and the "Waste Management Policy" which stipulate efforts to reduce environmental impact in real estate investment management operations.
+CIM has formulated the "Energy Conservation Policy", the "Greenhouse Gas Emissions Reduction Policy", the "Water Saving Policy", "Waste Management Policy" and the "Policy on Addressing Climate Change-Related Issues" which stipulate efforts to reduce environmental impact in real estate investment management operations.
 Through the cycle of planning, implementation, performance management, and improvement set forth in the "Environmental Management System (EMS) Operation Manual" that stipulates the details for operating these policies, CIM will strive to continuously reduce the environmental impact.